Dawn Chatty

-Dawn Chatty, (born October 16, 1947) is an American Emerita Professor of Anthropology and Forced Migration, who specialises in the Middle East, nomadic pastoral tribes, and refugees.
-From 2010 to 2015, she was Professor of Anthropology and Forced Migration at the University of Oxford and from 2011 to 2014, Director of the Refugee Studies Centre.
+Dawn Chatty, (born October 16, 1947) is an American Emerita professor of anthropology and forced migration, who specialises in the Middle East, nomadic pastoral tribes, and refugees.
+From 2010 to 2015, she was a professor of anthropology and forced migration at the University of Oxford and from 2011 to 2014, director of the Refugee Studies Centre.

 Early life and education

 Chatty was born on October 16, 1947, in New York City, United States, to Diaeddine Chatty and Eleonora Swanson (née Dorfman).
 She was educated at Wakefield High School in Arlington County, Virginia, and was a member of the class of 1965.
 She studied anthropology at the University of California, Los Angeles (UCLA), and graduated with a Bachelor of Arts (BA) honours degree.
 She then studied social development at the International Institute of Social Studies in the Netherlands, from which she graduated with a Master of Arts (MA) degree.
 Having returned to UCLA, she studied for a doctorate in social anthropology under Hilda Kuper.